 “It’s not the load that breaks you down, it’s the way you carry it.” ― Lou Holtz

-In other words, intrinsic motivation happens when you do things because you want to and they make you happy.
+Intrinsic motivation happens when you do things because you want to, and they make you happy.

 So if we no longer find stimulation from rewards, incentives, and material objects, we can always look to ourselves for some inspiration.